unraid/docs/docs/unraid-os/manual/applications.md

 * Unraid provides GUI support for managing VMs.
 * **Libvirt:** The XML definitions needed by libvirt are stored as a disk image file (typically called _libvirt.img_ although the user can change this name)
 * Unraid sets up some standard shares to provide a level of consistency to users:
-  * **domains**: This the default location for storing VM vdisk images associated with a VM
+  * **domains**: This the default location for storing VM vDisk images associated with a VM
   * **isos**: This is the default location for storing iso images for use with VMs.
   * **system**: This is the default location for storing the libvirt.img file (that contains the XML definitions for VMs.
-  *  The users can override any of these settings if so desired when creating individual VMs but for most users, the defaults are a good option.
+  *  Users can override any of these settings if they desire, when creating individual VMs.
+However, for most users the defaults are a good option.
   *  All these shares have a default **Use Cache** setting of _prefer_.
 Having VM files (particularly disk images) on the cache will give much better performance than having them on an array drive.
 * **VNC**
   * Unraid has the NoVNC web-based client built into its GUI and it can be used to access all VMs without the need to install specialist software into the guest OS.